Snyd0g/Workflow_OSCP/linux_commands.md

 _The following will list all of the loaded services and display their state i.e. (active, running, listening, waiting)_

 `sudo systemctl list-units`

+## Users, Groups, Policies

+_To view the current policies for users added to the system use this_

+less /etc/login.defs